 Barnes makes a convincing case for how the opposite is true.
 Self-compassion actually makes us happier and more motivated.
 She suggests asking yourself: “What do I need?” and then treating yourself like you’d treat a dear friend.

 Seeking Slow also looks at the importance of boredom as a way of making space for inspirational ideas that can only come with free thought uninterrupted by notifications.

 Barnes stresses the importance of listening to your body and how it tells you what you need.
 The benefits include better health, increased intuition and a better understanding of stress.
 This self-awareness leads to greater happiness and confidence.

 A section on home looks at how our surroundings impact our well-being, and lists ways to make our homes more comfortable by getting rid of clutter and organizing.

 Barnes lists activities for each season with lots of ideas for kids like making beach mosaics from seashells in the summer or garlands of popcorn or orange slices for Christmas.
 Many of these activities will get you out into nature to experience its calming effects.

 Seeking Slow also includes tips on meditation to make us more thoughtful, focused and calm.
 Meditation can help us deal with daily stress and be more present.

 “Meditation allows us the space to return to a neutral mind, helping us to not become fixated on or attached to negative thoughts and emotions,” Barnes writes.
 “Learning to be present in the moment helps when challenging situations arise; we find that we don’t have an emotional knee-jerk reaction but are able to take a moment to mindfully react, so generally we are able to remain calm and act with more compassion.”

 With its well-rounded approach to slow living, Seeking Slow is an inspiring read with beautiful photos.
-But it’s also a practical guide to slowing down and not letting the years pass us by.
+But it’s also a practical guide to slowing down and not letting the years pass you by.